gabotechs/dep-tree/README.md

 ### Explain

-Given two pieces of code, displays what are the dependencies between them, for example:
+Given two pieces of code, displays what are the dependencies between them.
+These pieces of code are specified using a glob patterns, for example:

 ```shell
 dep-tree explain 'src/products/**/*.go' 'src/orders/**/*.go'